daveism/ncgis-talk-2017-resources/github.md

 You have no budget.

 ## Assumption
-This assumes you either (i) have an account or (ii) have the ability to create an account to [ArcGIS Online](https://www.arcgis.com) and :octocat: [GitHub](https://github.com/).
-Both of which can be free.
+This assumes you either (i) have an account, or (ii) have the ability to create an account in [ArcGIS Online](https://www.arcgis.com) and :octocat: [GitHub](https://github.com/), both of which can be free.

 ## What we will do
 - [Getting started](GitHub_resources.md)